theupdateframework/taps/tap7.md

-Developers of an implementation who wish to undergo conformance testing are required to provide a program, or script, that accepts a specific set of command-line arguments and can perform an update.
+Developers of an implementation who wish to undergo conformance testing are required to provide a program, or script, that accepts a specific set of command-line arguments.
+The program should be able perform a secure update.
 A fixed set of arguments are needed so that compliance testing is consistent across different programs.
 The compliance tester also requires a minimum number of arguments so that it can thoroughly cover all potential outcomes that it wishes to test.
 It should be noted, however, that this program does not necessarily have to be the updater used in production, only that it should function as defined in this TAP for compliance testing only.

 The program itself accepts a command-line argument that indicates the target file to download when the program initiates an update, the location of a TUF